 Q. When my internist noted a low-normal thyroid value, he suggested a thyroid supplement.
 I suspected I had an iodine deficiency from years on a low-salt diet.
 I proposed a trial of sea kelp and he agreed.
-Two 100 mg tablets a day brought up the thyroid value to normal and warmed my cold toes.
+Two 100 mg tablets a day brought the thyroid value up to normal and warmed my cold toes.
 I also noted my foot fungus receded 90 percent.

 “We report a case of iodine-induced hyperthyroidism due to the ingestion of a kelp-containing tea.
 A 39-year-old woman with multinodular goiter presented with typical signs of hyperthyroidism…including tachycardia (100 beats/min), palpitations, tremor, nervousness, insomnia, fatigue, increased sweating, diarrhea, secondary amenorrhoea, and weight loss.
 Laboratory analysis revealed increased levels of fT3 and fT4 as well as a suppressed TSH concentration, anti-thyroid antibodies remained negative…

 “Considering the average iodine content of kelp of 1,500 to 2,500 μg/g, our patient was taking an estimated 580 to 990 μg iodine daily, i.e., 3.8 to 6.6 times the recommended daily allowance of 150 μg.
 For comparison, in the United States the estimated average iodine intake of men and women aged 25 to 30 years is 410 and 260 μg/day, respectively.
 In the literature, several cases of iodine-induced hyperthyroidism after consumption of seaweed have been described, this occurred mainly while taking kelp tablets…

 “In our patient, hyperthyroidism did not resolve spontaneously following discontinuation of the kelp-containing tea,…but required antithyroid drug therapy.”